mitzman7/Customer-Churn-Perdiction/README.md

+# Customer-Churn-Perdiction
-This repository contains my work for the Python Data Analysis project, focusing on predicting customer churn using a provided dataset.
-The project includes data preprocessing, exploratory data analysis, model training, and evaluation, culminating in a comprehensive presentation of the findings.
+This repository contains Python Data Analysis project for a telecom company, focusing on predicting customer churn using the provided dataset.
+The project includes data preprocessing, EDA, model training, and evaluation.